Grooming guide

 How much does Yorkie grooming cost in South Africa?

 Professional grooms typically range from R180-R400 depending on the salon, coat condition, and your area.
-Full grooms (bath, dry, trim, nails, ears) cost more than basic trims.
+Full grooms cost more than basic trims.
 Always ask for a quote before booking.

 Should I shave my Yorkie in summer?